Medical ethics: Privacy and the Internet

 In increasing frequency, medical researchers are researching activities in online environments such as discussion boards and bulletin boards, and there is concern that the requirements of informed consent and privacy are not applied, although some guidelines do exist.

 One issue that has arisen, however, is the disclosure of information.
 While researchers wish to quote from the original source in order to argue a point, this can have repercussions when the identity of the patient is not kept confidential.
 The quotations and other information about the site can be used to identify the patient, and researchers have reported cases where members of the site, bloggers and others have used this information as 'clues' in a game in an attempt to identify the site.
 Some researchers have employed various methods of "heavy disguise." including discussing a different condition from that under study.

 Healthcare institutions' websites have the responsibility to ensure that the private medical records of their online visitors are secure from being marketed and monetized into the hands of drug companies, occupation records, and insurance companies.
 The delivery of diagnosis online leads patients to believe that doctors in some parts of the country are at the direct service of drug companies, finding diagnosis as convenient as what drug still has patent rights on it.
 Physicians and drug companies are found to be competing for top ten search engine ranks to lower costs of selling these drugs with little to no patient involvement.

-With the expansion of internet healthcare platforms, online practitioner legitimacy and privacy accountability face unique challenges such as e-paparazzi, online information brokers, industrial spies, unlicensed information providers that work outside of traditional medical codes for profit.
-The American Medical Association (AMA) states that medical websites have the responsibility to ensure the health care privacy of online visitors and protect patient records from being marketed and monetized into the hands of insurance companies, employers, and marketers.
-[40] With the rapid unification of healthcare, business practices, computer science and e-commerce to create these online diagnostic websites, efforts to maintain health care system's ethical confidentiality standard need to keep up as well.
+With the expansion of digital healthcare platforms, ensuring practitioner legitimacy and protecting patient privacy have become increasingly complex challenges.
+Emerging threats include e-paparazzi, online information brokers, industrial spies, and unlicensed information providers that operate outside of traditional medical codes.
+The American Medical Association (AMA) states that medical websites have the responsibility to ensure the health care privacy of online visitors and protect patient information from unauthorized secondary uses.
+[40] With the rapid unification of healthcare, business practices, computer science and e-commerce to create these online diagnostic websites, efforts to maintain health care system's ethical confidentiality standard will likely remain important.
 Over the next few years, the Department of Health and Human Services has stated that they will be working towards lawfully protecting the online privacy and digital transfers of patient Electronic Medical Records (EMR) under The Health Insurance Portability and Accountability Act (HIPAA).
-[41] Looking forward, strong governance and accountability mechanisms will need to be considered with respect to digital health ecosystems, including potential metaverse healthcare platforms, to ensure the highest ethical standards are upheld relating to medical confidentiality and patient data.
+[41] Looking forward, governance and accountability mechanisms will likely remain important for digital health ecosystems, including potential metaverse healthcare platforms, to ensure high ethical standards are upheld relating to medical confidentiality and patient data.